 Heat Capacity of Water

 The S.H capacity of water is associated with the unit called the calorie.
-In fact, one calorie is defined as the amount of heat need to raise 1 gram of liquid water one degree Celsius.
+In fact, one calorie is defined as the amount of energy need to raise 1 gram of liquid water one degree Celsius.
 The calorie was first used by Nicolas Clement in the early 19th century.
 It comes from the Latin word “calor” meaning heat.

 Why does water have a high specific heat?

 It is because of the hydrogen bonds.
 It fact, it is the highest S.H. of all liquids.
 Because water is a polar molecule, with a large electronegativity difference between hydrogen and oxygen, hydrogen bonds form between the positive hydrogen atoms in one molecule, and the negative oxygen atoms in nearby molecules.
-It takes a lot of energy to loosen and break the hydrogen bonds between water molecules.
+It takes a lot of energy to loosen and then break the hydrogen bonds between water molecules.
 This is the reason that oceans cool down slower than land does.